EXCLUSIVE-Hong Kong's former chief judge says upholding rule of law not political | Politics

 "Professionalism is very important," she said after the results were announced.
 "In terms of politics, we are apolitical."
 Ma, accepting an honor of life membership in the society, said the body had long understood the "true meaning" of the rule of law.

-"Not only that, the Law Society's actively supported it, and has when the occasion demanded it, unambiguously spoken out," he said in his short speech at a harbor-front convention hall.
+"Not only that, the Law Society actively supported it and has, when the occasion demanded it, unambiguously spoken out," he said in his short speech at a harbor-front convention hall.
 The 12,000-member professional and regulatory body for the city's legal sector has a watchdog role over legal changes and a say in the appointments of judges and lawyers who sit on government advisory bodies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)